LightSquared and GPS

 In Jan 2011, the Federal Communications Commission (FCC) gave conditional approval for LightSquared to build out its ground network (referred to as an ancillary terrestrial component, ATC) by reusing its mobile satellite service (MSS) spectrum.
 The approval was subject to further testing and approval due to concerns about harmful interference to GPS users.

 In Sep 2012, LightSquared proposed comprehensive changes designed to address the GPS community's concerns while allowing progress toward initial operation of the company's network.
 Among other things, LightSquared offered to permanently relinquish its upper channel adjacent to GPS in return for authority to operate at another band.
-The FCC is seeking public comments on various aspects of LightSquared's latest proposal.
-Learn more...
+In Dec 2012, the FCC relieved LightSquared of network build-out requirements established in Mar 2010.
+Learn more

 Select a time period to view relevant documents from that stage in the process: